wbeeker/password_checker/README.md

 ## Installation Instructions

-To install, simply download the password_checker.py file, along with the common_pw_list.txt file, and open with your favorite IDE.
+To install, download password_checker.py, ecnrypter.py, and the common_pw_list.txt file, and open password_checker.py with your favorite IDE.
+Make sure to have all three files in the same directory.

 ## Code Review